-Section 6.
+Section 7.
 Credit allowed.
-Allocates \$5 million for the angel investment credit for taxable years 2023 and 2024.
+Allocates \$5 million for the angel investment credit for taxable years beginning after December 31, 2022, and before January 1, 2027.
 Effective for taxable years beginning after December 31, 2022.

-Section 7.
+Section 8.
 Sunset.
-Extends the reporting requirements and revocation provisions for the angel investment credit under current law consistent with the extension of the credit in section 6.
+Extends the reporting requirements and revocation provisions for the angel investment credit under current law consistent with the extension of the credit in section 7.
 Effective the day following final enactment.

-Section 8.
+Section 9.
 Definitions.
 Clarifies the definition of "project" for purposes of expenses eligible for the film production credit by specifying that the minimum \$1 million expenditure must be made in the consecutive 12-month period beginning when expenditures are first paid in Minnesota.
-Makes clarifying changes for purposes of allocation and credit certificates.
 Effective for taxable years beginning after December 31, 2022.

-Section 9.
+Section 10.
 Applications; allocations.
-Increases the available allocation for the film production credit from \$4.95 million to \$24.95 million annually.
-Extends the sunset date of the credit.
-Clarifies that the commissioner must determine the amount of eligible production costs and amount of credit among upon approval of the cost verification report and any other documents required by the commissioner.
+Increases the available allocation for the film production credit from \$4.95 million to \$9.95 million annually.
+Provides that any unallocated credits for taxable years ending before January 1, 2023, are canceled.
+Extends the sunset date of the credit to taxable year 2032.
 Effective for allocation certificates issued after December 31, 2022.

-Section 10.
+Section 11.
 Expiration.
-Extends the substantive provisions of the film production credit through taxable year 2030.
-Effective for allocation certificates issued after December 31, 2022.
+Extends the substantive provisions of the film production credit through taxable year 2032, consistent with the extension in section 10.